Ozziko/AlgoTradingAI/README.md

 # AlgoTradingAI
-Open the .ipynb notebook for all details
+See the .ipynb notebook for all details
+My OzML script containing all relevant code is under 'Files for execution'